Manas National Park

 During the Monsoon months (June-September), the National Park witnesses heavy shower which averages to 333 cm in a year.
 The temperature in the park may vary between a low of 15 degrees to a high of about 35 degree Celsius.

 There are elephant rides as well as jeep safaris available for the tourists to visit inside the park.
 Jeep safaris take you deeper into the jungle whereas the elephant rides are restricted within a few kilometers.
-On the other hand the elephant ride can give much better opportunity to explore the terrain due to the versatile nature of the ride.
+On the other hand, the elephant ride can give a much better opportunity to explore the terrain due to the versatile nature of the ride.
 Boating in the Manas river is also quite popular.